andrewdalpino/DataLoader-PHP/README.md

 ### Loading entities from outside of the batch function
 Sometimes, the batch function is not the most efficient route to accessing a particular dataset.
 Under other circumstances, such as non-primary key lookups, it's just not possible.

 When you need to load an entity into the request cache from another source, other than the batch function, you may do so by calling the `prime()` method on the data loader instance.
-The `prime()` method takes either a single entity or an array of entities as an argument, and will be keyed by the same cache key function as entities loaded with `batch()`.
+The `prime()` method takes an array of `$entities` that you wish to prime as an argument.
+Each primed entity will be keyed by the same cache key function as the ones loaded with `batch()`.

 ```php
 $user = User::find(1);